MolecularAI/REINVENT4/contrib/reinvent_plugins/components/README.md

 * LillyMedchemRules: an interface to the [Lilly Medchem rules](https://github.com/IanAWatson/Lilly-Medchem-Rules) authored by Ian Watson while at Ely Lilly.
 This is implementated as a scoring so will need a transform like the inverse sigmoid.
 The parameters is whether the relaxed rules should be used and the top directory of the Lilly-Medchem-Rules installation,

 * LillyDescripts: 259 descriptors from Ely Lilly's library of Chemoinformatics [LillyMol](https://github.com/EliLillyCo/LillyMol).
-The parameters are a list of wanted descriptors used and the top directory of the LillyMol installation.
+The parameters are the wanted descriptors (one per endpoint) and the top directory of the LillyMol installation.
 Unfortunately, there is little documentation available.
 Descriptor groups:
     * adjacent to ring fusion descriptors
     * bonds between rings descriptors
     * all formal charge descriptors